humming80/humming80.github.io/index.md

 ### **Reseach Areas**

-Yuanyuan is currently co-leading the ML-for-Systems and graph analytics research efforts in GSL.
-Her other research interests include Systems for ML, HTAP, big data, and query optimization.
+Yuanyuan is currently co-leading the graph query & analytics, query/workload optimization, and ML-for-Systems research efforts in GSL.
+Her other research interests include Systems for ML, HTAP, big data, and cloud computing.

+**Graph Query and Analytics**: Yuanyuan has long standing interests in graph query and analytics.
+She has written two books on large scale graph processing.
+Her current research includes building scale-out graph query and analytics platforms and designing distributed graph algorithms.
+Her PhD thesis was on querying graph databases.
+Yuanyuan is a currently a Graph Architect working with Azure data product teams and the LIquid team at Linkedin on various graph projects.
+She was the founder and technical lead of [IBM Db2 Graph](https://www.ibm.com/support/producthub/icpdata/docs/content/SSQNUZ_latest/svc-db2w/db2w-graph-ovu.html), which is IBM's graph database solution.

+_Graph Processing/Databases Papers_: IBM Db2 Graph (SIGMOD'20, VLDB'19), Dynamic Graph Analysis (ICDE'15), Giraph++ (PVLDB'13), Graph Summarization (CIKM'14, ICDE'10, SIGMOD'08), Graph Matching (ICDE'08, Bioinformatics'07)

+_Social Network Analysis Papers_: Topic-Specific Influence Analysis (WSDM'14), Event-Based Social Network (SIGKDD'12).

 ### **Past Research**

 **SQL for Big Data**: Yuanyuan's work in this area includes SQL-on-Hadoop, Hybrid Warehouse (integration between Hadoop and Enterprise Data Warehouses), and HTAP (Hybrid Transactional and Analytical Processing) for Big Data.
 She collaborated closely with the IBM software group.
 Her work on SQL-on-Hadoop was tied to the IBM Db2 Big SQL product, and the Wildfire HTAP system she has co-developed has been released as the [IBM Db2 Event Store](https://www.ibm.com/products/db2-event-store) product.

 _Selected Papers_: HTAP for Big Data (VLDB'20, BigData'19, SIGMOD'19, EDBT'19, CIDR'17, SIGMOD'16 Demo), Hybrid Warehouses (TODS'16, EDBT'15), CoHadoop (PVLDB'11), Hadoop Joins (SIGMOD'10)

-**Graph Analytics**: Yuanyuan has long standing interests in graph analytics.
-She has written two books on large scale graph processing.
-Her current research includes building distributed graph-processing systems, designing distributed graph algorithms, and social network analysis.
-Her PhD thesis was on querying graph databases.
-She was the founder and technical lead of a project on supporting graph analytics inside relational databases, which is released as [IBM Db2 Graph](https://www.ibm.com/support/producthub/icpdata/docs/content/SSQNUZ_latest/svc-db2w/db2w-graph-ovu.html).

-_Graph Processing/Databases Papers_: IBM Db2 Graph (SIGMOD'20, VLDB'19), Dynamic Graph Analysis (ICDE'15), Giraph++ (PVLDB'13), Graph Summarization (CIKM'14, ICDE'10, SIGMOD'08), Graph Matching (ICDE'08, Bioinformatics'07)

-_Social Network Analysis Papers_: Topic-Specific Influence Analysis (WSDM'14), Event-Based Social Network (SIGKDD'12).

 **System Support for Machine Learning**: Yuanyuan is the co-inventor and a lead developer for a large-scale machine learning system, called SystemML.
 It is now a top-level [Apache open source project](http://systemds.apache.org/).
 Recently, she has worked on integrating big SQL and big ML systems, and designing novel distributed time-biased sampling algorithms for online ML model management.